keenan-h/actor-website/README.md

 I forked the basic Python and [Flask](http://flask.pocoo.org/) structure as well as the [Frozen-Flask](https://pythonhosted.org/Frozen-Flask/) and [Netlify](https://www.netlify.com/) deployment from [engfragui](https://github.com/engfragui/personal-website).

-I designed the site using bootstrap and included several different css templates to choose from.
+I designed the site using [Bootstrap](https://getbootstrap.com/) and included several different CSS templates to choose from.

-The name, information, and links for the site are all inputed into the actorinfo.py file.
+The name, information, and links for the site are all inputed into the `actorinfo.py` file.

 ## Development